Thibault de Montaigu: Biography

 He wrote five novels noticed by the critics which were selected in particular for the prix de Flore and the prix Interallié.

 In 2011, he was curator of the exhibition "La Parisienne" at the Galerie des Galeries, which brought together many artists (Catherine Millet, Bertrand Burgalat, Stanislas Merhar Valérie Mréjen etc.) around the fictional apartment of a Parisienne.

-He is married to designer and fashion stylist Sofia Achaval de Montaigu, with whom he has two children.
+He is married to designer and fashion stylist Sofía Àchaval, with whom he has two children.